Kappa Andromedae: Properties

 The age of Kappa Andromedae has been the subject of debate.
 The discovery paper for Kappa Andromedae b argued that the primary's kinematics are consistent with membership in the Columba Association, which would imply a system age of 20-50 million years, while a subsequent work derived an older age of 220±100 million years based on the star's position on the Hertzsprung-Russell diagram position assuming that the star is not a fast rotator viewed pole-on.
 Direct measurements of the star later showed that Kappa Andromedae A is in fact a rapid rotator viewed nearly pole-on and yield a best-estimated age of 47 million years.
+Modelling of the companion Kappa Andromedae b further constrains the age to 47±7 million years.

-Planetary system
+Substellar companion

 In November 2012, members of the Strategic Explorations of Exoplanets and Disks with Subaru (SEEDS) survey reported the discovery of a faint, directly-imaged companion Kappa Andromedae b.
 Follow-up photometry and spectroscopy of kappa And b with the Subaru Telescope, Keck Observatory, and Large Binocular Telescope constrained its mass to be about 13 Jupiter masses, temperature to be between 1700 K and 2150 K, and orbit to be highly eccentric with a semimajor axis likely greater than about 75 AU.
 The companion's spectrum shows evidence for water and carbon monoxide molecules and suggests the object has a low surface gravity.